 New practices are integrating virtual visits into their business plans from day one.
-Meanwhile, many established medical practices have pivoted to telehealth for safety, convenience, or both.
-And now that we have a better sense of how COVID has impacted care, it’s time for established practices to backtrack and consider whether their current approach is accompanied by the appropriate safeguards, training, and policies.
+Meanwhile, many established medical practices quickly pivoted to telehealth for safety, convenience, or both.
+And now that we have a better sense of how COVID has impacted care, it’s time for established practices to backtrack and consider whether they have adopted appropriate safeguards, training, and policies.

 Helping answer the telehealth questions you might not know to ask.

 So what are the legal issues?
 And is it that different from in-person care?